mixxxdj/manual/source/chapters/user_interface.rst

   the Pitch/Rate slider positioned at the center, the pitch rate display is at +0.0%, which indicates no change.

+.. hint:: To make the rate and/or pitch automatically reset whenever a new
+          track is loaded go to :menuselection:`Preferences --> Decks -->
+          Speed (Tempo) and Key (Pitch) options --> Reset on track load`.

 **Temporary Pitch/Rate buttons (Nudge)**
   Pushing the diagonal arrow buttons is like nudging the metal edge of a turntable, or the outer edge of a CD player.
 It will give the track a push